wp-plugins/relevanssi/readme.txt

 * When continuing indexing, Relevanssi now tells if there's more to index.
 (Thanks to mrose17.)
 * Fixed problems with searching attachments.
 Indexing attachments still has some problems.
 When you build the index, attachments are indexed properly.
 * Improved WPML support.
+* The `relevanssi_index_doc()` function has a new parameter that allows you to bypass global $post and force the function to index the document given as a parameter (see 2.9.13 release notes at Relevanssi.com for more details).

 = 2.9.12 =
 * Scheduled cache truncate wasn't scheduled properly.
 It is now.